 “This has afforded opportunity to bring to perfection, by various experiments, a new plan of instruction in needle-work, which enables girls to instruct each other, acting as monitors….
 This undertaking has been entered into, and completed; and as there is not any person in the country yet acquainted with this plan, it is time, for the general good, that it was extensively made known….
 This was a work of labor and difficulty, but has now been completely accomplished.”

 Although the techniques used in plain sewing may have been consistent for ages, publication of a practical method of instruction was new, and Lancaster was eager to claim credit for himself and his sisters, who had helped develop the plan.
-Contrary to his earlier assertion, it appears that the plan was in need of some revision, because he addressed this in 1818 after emigrating to America.
+They had indeed succeeded in devising an effective method of sewing instruction suitable to large classes.
+So effective in fact, that it was adopted and adapted by other charitable organizations involved in female education, such as the British and Foreign School Society, the National Society, the New York Free School Society, and the Kildare Place Society.

-Some of Lancaster’s monitorial manuals included a section with directions for needlework, outlining the incremental curriculum for sewing, each stitch a little more advanced, or incorporating a skill learned earlier.
-They also included beautifully worked samples, or “specimens,” pasted in the book to demonstrate how each project was to be completed.
+Their manuals gave directions for teaching sewing incrementally, each stitch a little more advanced, or incorporating a skill learned earlier.
+Some also included beautifully worked samples, or “specimens,” pasted in the book to demonstrate how each project was to be completed.
 Most were simply scraps of material fashioned into neatly sewn shapes, but there were also miniature samplers and items of clothing.

-According to the Lancasterian System, there were about a dozen techniques essential to plain sewing.
+According to the original Lancasterian System, there were about a dozen techniques essential to plain sewing.
 These included fixing the material, hemming, seaming, stitching, herringboning, felling, gathering (along with stroking and setting-in), buttonholes, buttons, marking, darning, and whipping.
-The list remained remarkably consistent throughout the course of the nineteenth century, in both American and English texts.
+The list remained remarkably consistent throughout the course of the nineteenth century, with later publications adding more advanced skills.

 By the time a scholar achieved proficiency in each technique, she would be capable of finishing that highest form of plain sewing: The Shirt.
 This was the supreme example of skill, and “considered the most perfect piece of plain-work, and comprehending in it all the different sorts of work which [the students] have already learned.”
-The 1821 edition of Lancaster’s manual included a pattern and instructions for a man’s shirt, with a catechism-like approach delineating each step:
+An 1821 manual using Lancaster’s system included a pattern and instructions for a man’s shirt, with a catechism-like approach delineating each step:

 Q. What length should you cut the body─A. Unless the man were VERY tall, one yard and a nail.